Beth Golay (left) and Suzanne Perez

 Yeah.

 I had to read him in high school -- not high school, but college class and I was like, eh, Jonathan Franzen, won like some awards, whatever.
 I'm not going to tell you what year they were published.
 If you care that much, you can look them up.
-[DANIEL LAUGHS] The one like Harry Potter, the second book, Chamber of Secrets came out the year that I turned 16.
+[Daniel laughs] The one like Harry Potter, the second book, Chamber of Secrets came out the year that I turned 16.
 I did not start reading them until I was well into college.
 But then the one I want to read a Stardust by Neil Gaiman because I loved that movie, it's so good.
 And so I've never read the book, I should read it.

 I didn't, guess I didn't realize Neil Gaiman was that old.
 He's not, you're just young, really young.